Multi-Regulator Functional Renormalization Group for Many-Fermion Systems: Formal aspects of the flow equations in MR-FRG

-There are vast degrees of freedom in the choice of IR regulators.
-The idea of optimization of the FRG flow equation is to use this degrees of freedom aggressively in order to build up a systematic approximation.
-By definition, the optimized IR regulator depends on an adopted approximation and its truncation of the flow equation.
-For bosonic theories, dependence on IR regulators of approximate FRG flows is studied in details within the local potential approximation (LPA), and an optimized regulator is proposed for LPA \cite{litim2000optimisation,litim2001optimized,Pawlowski}.
-According to these studies, the optimized IR regulator satisfies following two properties in common besides the boundary condition specifying the start point of the RG flow at $k=\infty$: \begin{enumerate} \item IR regulators $R_k$ make the system gapped by a typical energy scale $k^2/2m$ of the scale parameter $k$. \item High-energy excitations with excitation energy $\gtrsim k^2/2m$ must decouple from the flow equation. \end{enumerate} With these requirements, low-energy excitations are equally gapped and high-energy excitations need not be taken into account for low-energy dynamics after renormalization.
-This helps us to establish a series of simple truncations of the flow equation in order to get systematically improvable results.
+There are many degrees of freedom in the choice of IR regulators.
+The idea of optimizing the FRG flow is to use such degrees of freedom to construct a systematic approximation scheme.
+The optimized IR regulator depends naturally on the approximation scheme and the order of truncation.
+For bosonic theories, regulator dependence of the approximate FRG flow has been studied in details within the local potential approximation (LPA) \cite{litim2000optimisation,litim2001optimized,Pawlowski}.
+According to these studies, the optimized IR regulators have been found to share the following properties besides the boundary condition at $k=\infty$: \begin{enumerate} \item[(i)] IR regulator $R_k$ makes the system gapped by a typical energy scale $k^2/2m$ with $k$ being the scale parameter. \item[(ii)] High-energy excitations with the energy larger than $k^2/2m$ decouple from the flow equation. \end{enumerate} With these properties, low-energy excitations are equally gapped and high-energy excitations do not affect the low-energy dynamics after renormalization.
+This helps us to establish a series of systematic truncations of the flow equations.

-In our case, there are two different degrees of freedom to be gapped.
-One of them is a trivial one from the classical action: one-particle excitations of fermions.
-Since we introduced an IR regulating function $R^{(f)}_{k_1}$ in the fermion propagator, the above two condition can be readily satisfied for one-particle fermionic excitations by putting a Litim-type optimized regulators \cite{litim2000optimisation,litim2001optimized}:
+For the system treated in this paper, there are two different degrees of freedom to be gapped.
+The first one is the one-particle fermion excitation.
+The above two condition for such excitations can be satisfied by taking the Litim-type optimized regulator,\cite{litim2000optimisation,litim2001optimized}